Menu

 Professional development projects have also been implemented in a variety of areas to meet the needs of our students and staff, including:

-• Responsive Classroom Facilitators met to plan 2022-2023 initiatives, professional development targeted on kindness, self-care, and restorative practices.
+• Responsive Classroom Facilitators met to plan 2023-2024 initiatives, professional development targeted on self-care, SEL, and cultural responsiveness.

-• Elementary and Middle School Professional Learning Community Facilitators participated in articulation meetings to prepare for the 2022-2023 school year.
-Professional development targeted SEL and cultural responsiveness.
-Learning acceleration and SEL will continue to be focus areas for PLC work in the upcoming school year.
+• Elementary and Middle School Professional Learning Community Facilitators participated in articulation meetings to prepare for the 2023-2024 school year.
+Professional development and focus areas for the year will target student engagement and restorative practices.

-• Technology Coaches participated in articulation meetings to prepare for the 2022-2023 school year, professional development focused on connecting student work to relevant and authentic audiences.
+• Technology Coaches participated in articulation meetings to prepare for the 2023-2024 school year, professional development focused on connecting student work to relevant and authentic integration of technology.

-• Math Coaches participated in articulation meetings to prepare for the 2022-2023 school year, professional development targeted on problem solving and enhancing classroom discourse through 3 Act Lessons and teaching for conceptual understanding through visible learning.
+• Math Coaches participated in articulation meetings to prepare for the 2023-2024 school year, professional development targeted on problem solving and productive struggle.

 • School AED Team training in both CPR and AED as part of bi-yearly certification requirements.